+There's a phrase that you've probably heard if you watch American TV.
 "Go big or go home."
-You've probably heard this phrase before if you watch American TV.
-It's a common line barked on TV shows, suggesting that making or buying things bigger and having more can make anything better.
+I should stop watching so many home improvement shows, because those in particular reflect the American obsession with big homes and stuff.
+Go big is a common phrase barked on TV shows, suggesting that making or buying things bigger and having more can make anything better.
 It's one of those expressions that makes me cringe every time I hear it.
 What does having this attitude really do to benefit or harm us?

 American culture seems obsessed with procuring more than we have.
 To an outsider looking in, it would seem that consumerism is among the most valued of our core values as a nation.
 It's something I've been accustomed to all of my life.
 It's only in the last 10 years or so that I've had any serious thoughts about what it means to participate in this society as a consumer, and what it could mean to challenge and change my role as a consumer.